-In other words, customers don’t want to interact with a robot that’s constantly selling products to them.
+In other words, customers don’t want to interact with a robot that’s constantly selling products or services to them.
 They want to connect to another human being, someone who gets them and has their best interest in mind.
-Instead of B2B or B2C, the gold standard should be H2H (human to human).
+Instead of B2B or B2C, the gold standard for our marketing should be H2H (human to human).
 And if you want your business to be successful, you have to get out of that traditional marketing mindset.
 Get real with people.

 Customers are smarter than ever.
 The only way you’re going to capture and keep their attention is by convincing them that they’re the number one priority—not their wallets.

 - Customers need quality content to help them make decisions.
-51 percent of buyers rely on content to fuel purchasing decisions now more than at any time in the past.
+Fifty-one percent of buyers rely on content to fuel purchasing decisions now more than at any time in the past.

 - They want content to come from the vendors they work with (or will work with).
-95 percent of buyers consider vendors to be trustworthy sources of information.
+Ninety-five percent of buyers consider vendors to be trustworthy sources of information.

 - But (again) ads are not going to work in most cases – you need to actually write.
 They’re most likely to use and share whitepapers (82 percent), webinars (78 percent), case studies (73 percent), ebooks (67 percent), blog posts (66 percent), infographics (66 percent), and analyst reports (62 percent).